 Clinical Assistant Professor, Biomedical and Health Information Sciences

 Dr. Margaret Czart is a Clinical Assistant Professor in the Department of Biomedical and Health Information Sciences in the College of Applied Health Sciences at the University of Illinois at Chicago.
-Her background includes over 15 years in online education with a specialization in course design and assessment.
-Dr. Margaret Czart also has experience with Virtual Reality environments for educational purposes.
+Specific interest include course and program develop with a focus on learning outcomes.

-Dr. Margaret Czart areas of interest involve in the areas of Consumer Health Informatics, Public Health Informatics and Biomedical Visualization with Simulations.
-Currently projects the analysis of data collected by Electronic Health Records (EHRs) for chronic disease surveillance Additional project include the development and assessment of health information online for patient education and engagement through Motivational Interviewing (MI).
+Dr. Margaret Czart areas of interest involve in the areas of Consumer Health Informatics, Public Health Informatics, Biomedical Visualization, and Disability Informatics for consumers and patients.
+Additional project include the development and assessment of health information online for patient education and engagement through qualitative methods.

 “Risk Behaviors-Mid-Adolescence: Attitudinal and Social Determinants”, Supranowicz P., Berzanskyte A., Czart M. Valinteliene R., & Wysocki M. (2006).